Velasquez, McCutchen lead Phillies past slumping Blue Jays

 TRAINER’S ROOM

 Blue Jays: RHP Rafael Dolis (right knee) felt better on Saturday after leaving the second game of Friday’s doubleheader when he landed funny while covering first base.
-He is day to day. … Guerrero grounded out pinch-hitting in the eighth.
+He is day to day.

 Phillies: INF Alec Bohm (illness) was out of the lineup. … JT Realmuto (hip) ran again on Saturday and could return as early as Monday.
 He has missed nine games. … Howard played catch for the second straight day.
 There is no timetable on his return.